susanliubc/Ecommerce/README.md

 # Shopping_Cart

-Ecommerce shopping cart using React and redux
+Ecommerce application using React, redux as front end

+mongoDB atlas as noSQL database

+node.js and jsonwebtoken as backend to authorize users